Cellnex: Presence in Europe

 The company has thousands of mobile phone towers, being the first independent European operator in the management of telecommunications infrastructures.
-Cellnex Telecom is specialized in the deployment of networks prepared for 5G technology because of its presence in Europe, with nearly 53,000 sites – including small cells and Distributed Antenna Systems (DAS) – in seven European countries: Spain, Italy, the Netherlands, France, the United Kingdom, Switzerland and Ireland.
+Cellnex Telecom is specialized in the deployment of networks prepared for 5G technology because of its presence in twelve European countries: Spain, Italy, the Netherlands, France, the United Kingdom, Switzerland, Ireland, Austria, Denmark, Portugal, Sweden and Poland.

 Cellnex Spain

 Cellnex Telecom has a network of telecommunications infrastructures in Spain of 8,832 operating sites distributed throughout the territory, which provide wide geographical coverage and allow it to offer services to mobile operators, broadcasters and administrations.
 Cellnex, as a neutral operator, offers all mobile operators the services necessary for the wireless transmission of data and content, allowing its customers a high degree of efficiency in the deployment of networks and positioning itself in the development of 5G networks.

 Cellnex Italy

 Cellnex is the leading independent wireless telecommunications infrastructure operator in Italy.
 The 10,000 sites that Cellnex operates in Italy through its subsidiaries Galata and Towerco constitute one of the densest and most capillary networks that cover the entire Italian territory, positioning the company in a privileged situation to accompany the rapid deployment of new generation networks.
 CommsCon (another subsidiary) manages an additional 1,500 DAS nodes.
 Both Galata, Towerco and CommsCon, the companies through which Cellnex operates in Italy, work under the multi-operator and multi-service concept.
 Furthermore, in May 2019, Cellnex announced a new agreement with Iliad Italia whereby the company has acquired 2,200 new sites.
 In total, Cellnex has a network of 14,230 sites in Italy country.